 - Be prepared to have to re-login to the My Disney Experience app multiple times throughout the day (and often deal with one time codes being sent to your e-mail).

 - Remember you can only use Lightning Lane once per attraction per day.
 Your Lightning Lane expiring counts as using it regardless of whether you tap in during the grace period or not, so make sure to cancel if you’re going to miss a Lightning Lane window for a ride you really want.
 We’ve also found that even if you’re very late (hours) to a Lightning Lane return time, if it’s still in your plans on the app you can still cancel it and book it again – but you can’t modify it.

 - Consider a two (or three) phone strategy for 7:00 AM on busy days.
 If you are trying to make both a Genie+ booking and individual attraction selection Lightning Lane purchases to start the day, you may need more than one person doing these tasks simultaneously to get the times you want (especially if Slinky Dog Dash and Rise of the Resistance are both on your list).
 And this is especially true on Epcot days if you are also going for the Guardians of the Galaxy: Cosmic Rewind virtual queue – whew!

 - If you want to get the most value out of a Genie+ day, combining these strategies with park hopping is best.
 You’ll run out of desirable attractions to ride with Genie+ in parks like Animal Kingdom or Epcot, so doing two or more parks lets you ride more headliners in total for the day.

-If you take nothing else away from this guide, remember this: grab your next Lightning Lane as soon as you’re eligible, whether that’s from tapping into an attraction, 120 minutes passing, or even cancelling a reservation.
+If you take nothing else away from this guide, remember this: grab your next Lightning Lane as soon as you’re eligible, whether that’s from tapping into an attraction, 120 minutes passing, or even canceling a reservation.